 - To provide design and planning expertise to West Virginians in the areas of community development, and improvement of the quality of life by offering the skills of the faculty and students of the Landscape Architecture Program.

 In applying for the MLA, the following admissions requirements should be met:

 Bachelor’s degree to include:

 - 4 credits of biology or plant science (including a laboratory); this requirement can be made up during the first year in the program

 - College algebra and trigonometry (or pre-calculus or calculus or equivalent); this requirement can be made up during the first year in the program

-- Undergraduate GPA of 3.00 or higher on a scale of 4.00 (can be considered on an individual applicant basis)
+- Undergraduate GPA of 3.00 or higher on a scale of 4.00; this requirement can be considered on an individual applicant basis

 - Portfolio demonstrating creative expression (can be written or graphical)